This post may contain affiliate links, which help keep this content free. (Full disclosure)

-This section shows how to make salad with broccoli and cauliflower, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make salad with broccoli and cauliflower, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix salad.
 In a large bowl, stir together broccoli, cauliflower, bell pepper, and bacon bits.